 How to Avoid Food Poisoning

 Food poisoning can ruin a cottage weekend.
-Fortunately, it is easily avoided when we follow a few simple steps.
+Fortunately, it is easily prevented when we follow a few simple steps.

 Tips to Avoid Food Poisoning